mesosphere/dcos-commons/docs/pages/dev-guide/developer-guide.md

 In this case, the resources are declared separately from the server task in a resource set named `hello-resources`.
 They are referenced by a `resource-set` element in the task definition.
 A task continues to be defined as the combination of a process to run and resources to consume.
 This alternate formulation provides you with increased  flexibility:  you can now define multiple processes that can consume the same resources.

 **Important:** At any given point in time, only a single process may be consuming a given set of resources. **Resources may never be shared simultaneously by multiple tasks**.
+Any attempt to launch a task consuming an already consumed resource-set will result in the killing of the task which is currently running and the launch of the new task.

 This alternative formulation of tasks is useful when several tasks should be sequenced in the same container and have a cumulative effect on data in a volume.
 For example, if you want to initialize something before running the long running server task, you could write the following: